naev/naev/dat/naevpedia/mechanics/boarding.md

 This may also make nearby ships angry if they dislike your action.

 The amount of loot available is determined by your **Boarding Bonus** modifier.
-Higher values will allow you to obtain more loot from the ships you board.
+Higher values will allow you to obtain more loot from the ships you board, such as more credits, fuel, cargo, and outfits.

 ## Stealing Outfits